-Tobacco

-Possession or use of any tobacco products, electronic cigarettes, or other nicotine-delivery products on district property, district transportation or at any district activity.
+Tobacco - Possession or use of any tobacco products, electronic cigarettes, or other nicotine-delivery products on district property, district transportation or at any district activity.
 Nicotine patches or other medications used in a tobacco cessation program may only be possessed or used in accordance with district policy JHCD.
 Items will be confiscated.

-First Occurrence Repeated Occurrence

-Minimum: Detention Short-term Suspension

-Maximum: Short-term Suspension Long-term Suspension
+First Occurrence Repeated Occurrence Minimum: Parent Involvement Parent Involvement Maximum: Short-term Suspension Long-term Suspension